EduardoVeri/Compilador/README.md

 > [!WARNING]
 > Automated tests are under construction.
 Currently, you can manually test the compiler using sample files in the `test_files` directory.

----

-For further questions or contributions, please refer to the GitHub issues page or contact the